strawstack/TextArea/README.md

 # Todo

-- [ ] Implement command wrapping when width changes
 - [ ] Bring in filesystem
 - [ ] Vim installs itself as a bash command

+- [ ] Implement line wrapping when width changes

 - [x] Enter submits command
 - [x] Bash acts on a command